roman-milk/roman-milk.github.io/railway-slut-adventures.md

+===

- ****** Railway Slut Adventures Ch.
-02 ****** bygeronimo_appleby© I got off the train at Kings Cross and with my upper thighs still covered in dried spunk from my toilet encounter earlier on the trip and strode briskly down the platform and onto the busy main concourse.
+I got off the train at Kings Cross and with my upper thighs still covered in dried spunk from my toilet encounter earlier on the trip and strode briskly down the platform and onto the busy main concourse.

  I travelled down the escalator, deep into the tunnels below London to catch the tube train to my hotel.
 I was staying at a place close to Waterloo so I could be up bright and early and catch my Eurostar departure for Paris.